-CJ and its subsidiaries have been conducting annual employee engagement surveys.
+- CJ and its subsidiaries have been conducting annual employee engagement surveys.
 Since 2017, the employee engagement survey has been outsourced to Aon Hewitt, a company that conducts such surveys globally.
-The survey allows us to benchmark with other local conglomerates.
+The survey allows us to benchmark with other local conglomerates. - The major components of the Aon Hewitt's employee engagement framework are Company Practices, Total Rewards, Quality of life, People and Opportunities.
+Employees rate their appreciation with regards to these components in the survey, thus culminating in an engagement score.
 The group engagement score for CJ and its business units has increased from 46% in 2017 to 61% in 2018.
 This can be attributed to the implementation of engagement action plans throughout all business units in 2018.
 Focus groups have been organised with employees on the key engagement drivers.